At A Glance:

 - Does not increase risk of miscarriage when a woman gets pregnant after IUD is removed.

-To be inserted by a trained healthcare professional.
+Remember, IUDs are to be inserted by a trained healthcare professional only.